greguu/linux_kernel_xtm2_richland/README.md

 - Investigate the "Richmond" platform and similarities to Cambria and the KIXRP435 Development Board.
 - Port to Linux stable 4.9.70 (at time of writing stable LEDE / OpenWrt kernel, patches available)
 - Test basic userland on USB drive (LEDE ?)
-- Investigate and update Redboot or flash alternative bootloader (uboot ?)
+- Investigate and update Redboot or flash an alternative bootloader (uboot ?) ..risky..
 - Test userland and port to LEDE / OpenWrt.
+- Flash LEDE to NAND.

 # Serial Console